TheClams/yarig/doc/syntax.md

 For each RIF instance it is possible to override :
  - the description using `description : ...`.
  - parameters value with a `parameters:` section using the same syntax as the RIF (cf. [Parameters](#Parameters)).
- - suffix name using `suffix : <suffix_name>` to add a suffix to the file generated (useful when using parameters different from default)
+ - suffix name using `suffix : <suffix_info>` to add a suffix to the file generated (useful when using parameters different from default)

 You can also use external RIF (to access memory-like block) with the syntax:
 `- <rif_name> external <addr_width> @ <rifAddr>` where _addr_width_ is the range of address that can be addressed in number of bits.